CARE Moments

 Executive Moms, The Future of Working Motherhood, 2026

 Leadership during this transition is not about being perfect.
 It is about being present, proactive, and human.
-This toolkit gives you the framework, the language, and the timing to do exactly that.
+The window is specific.
+The tools exist.
+This toolkit gives you both.

 03